pensjonatus/flash-fiction/blog/something-new.md

 ---
-title: 'Something New'
+title: Something New
 date: '2015-03-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The man looked in the mirror.
 He was getting more handsome with age, and the